djdd87/SynoAI/README.md

     * X: The end X co-ordinate of the exclusion zone
     * Y: The end Y co-ordinate of the exclusion zone
   * Mode [optional] (Default: ```Contains```)
-    * Contains: The entire detected object must be contained within the exclusion zone for it to be ignored, i.e. if 1 or more pixel is outside of the boundary, then it will *not* be ignored
+    * `Contains`: The entire detected object must be contained within the exclusion zone for it to be ignored, i.e. if 1 or more pixel is outside of the boundary, then it will *not* be ignored
-    * Intersect: Any part of the detected object must overlap with the exclusion zone for it to be ignored, i.e. if 1 or more pixel is within the boundary, then it *will* be ignored
+    * `Intersect`: Any part of the detected object must overlap with the exclusion zone for it to be ignored, i.e. if 1 or more pixel is within the boundary, then it *will* be ignored

 ### Development Config